Name: Nicholas Tse

 Listening to customers is key

-“There’s a gentleman call Dr Rossi, he’s an Italian gentleman and he wanted to see me.
-He was not very pleased with the service, he felt we were not very attentive and he said that we can do better, so I met with him and we spoke for two-three hours.”
+“There’s a gentleman called Dr Rossi, he’s an Italian gentleman and he wanted to see me.
+He was not very pleased with the service, he felt we were not very attentive and he said that we could do better, so I met with him and we spoke for three hours.”

 Leading by example